-On May 19, 2016 and June 27, 2016, the Company offered and sold units in a private offering to members of management and employees and to accredited investors, including MGHIF and jVen Capital, each unit consisting of either (i) one share of common stock and a detachable stock purchase warrant to purchase an additional 0.75 of one share of common stock, or (ii) one share of non-voting convertible preferred stock and a detachable stock purchase warrant to purchase an additional 0.75 of one share of common stock, at a price of \$1.14 per unit.
+On May 19, 2016 and June 27, 2016, the Company offered and sold units in a private offering to members of management and employees and to accredited investors, including Merck Global Health Innovation Fund, or MGHIF, and jVen Capital, each unit consisting of either (i) one share of common stock and a detachable stock purchase warrant to purchase an additional 0.75 shares of common stock, or (ii) one share of non-voting convertible preferred stock and a detachable stock purchase warrant to purchase an additional 0.75 shares of common stock, at a price of \$1.14 per unit.
 The total net proceeds to the Company, after deducting offering commissions and expenses was \$9.5 million.
 The Company is using the proceeds for working capital and general corporate purposes.
 Pursuant to the private offering the Company issued 6,744,127 shares of common stock, 2,309,428 shares of Series A non-voting convertible preferred stock and stock purchase warrants to acquire an additional 6,790,169 shares of common stock.
 Each share of non-voting convertible preferred stock was convertible at the option of the holder in whole or in part and from time to time into one share of common stock, is entitled to dividends on as "as converted basis" when and if dividends are issued to common stockholders, and participates in liquidation on a pari passu basis with common stockholders.
-Holders of the Series A non-voting convertible preferred stock subsequently converted all 2,309,428 shares of preferred stock into 2,309,428 shares of common stock.
+Holders of the Series A non-voting convertible preferred stock into 2,309,428 shares of common stock.
 The stock purchase warrants issued as part of the units are exercisable at \$1.3125 per share beginning 90 days after closing for five years, expiring on May 18, 2021.
-On July 20, 2016, the Company's registration statement on Form S-3, registering for resale by the holders of the shares of common stock acquired in the private offering was declared effective by the SEC.
+On July 20, 2016, the Company's registration statement on Form S-3, registering for resale by the holders of the shares of common stock acquired in the private offering, was declared effective by the SEC.